sirknightj/HypixelSummoningEyeGenerator/README.md

 The output file will contain the player number and the number of eyes they got in that session, separated by a tab.<br />
 Each player will be outputted on their own line, for easy copy/pasting into Excel or Google Sheets.

+Assumes the chance of an eye drop is 1/420, and that the rate becomes 1/210 after 420 zealots are killed and no eye is dropped.
+Chance resets to 1/420 after an eye is dropped.